kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 ## Namespace scoped policies

 Now that we have our setup we can start playing with policies.
-Let's create simple MeshTimeout policy in `kuma-demo` namespace:
+Let's create a simple MeshTimeout policy in `kuma-demo` namespace:

 ```shell
 echo "apiVersion: kuma.io/v1alpha1